-1.1.4 Enhance opportunities to offer Vice President, May 2022 Divisions and departments continue to Ongoing quality concurrent and dual Academic Services; collaborate with local high schools on dual enrollment by expanding early Academic Deans; May 2023 and concurrent enrollment opportunities.
-A college credit opportunities to Vice President, new dual enrollment director was hired, interested feeder high schools Student Services; May 2024 which now oversees the Welcome Center, with a particular emphasis on Student Services M 2025 which will assist in the alignment of outreach specific student groups.
-Deans; Director, May 2025 and services offered.
-Dual Enrollment 1.1.5 Assess the District's progress of Institutional Annually The District made progress toward all four all actions on the objective.
+1.1.4 Enhance opportunities to offer quality concurrent and dual enrollment by expanding early college credit opportunities to interested feeder high schools with a particular emphasis on specific student groups.
+Vice President, Academic Services; Academic Deans; Vice President, Student Services; Student Services Deans; Director, May 2022 May 2023 May 2024 May 2025 Divisions and departments continue to collaborate with local high schools on dual and concurrent enrollment opportunities.
+A new dual enrollment director was hired, which now oversees the Welcome Center, which will assist in the alignment of outreach and services offered.
+Ongoing Dual Enrollment 1.1.5 1 & Institutional Annually The District made progress toward all four all actions on the objective.
 Planning and actions in the objective.
 Actions 1.1.1, 1.1.2, Effectiveness and 1.1.4 are ongoing and Action 1.1.3 will Committee be included in the 2022-23 actions.